Leikrit/Leikrit.github.io/_pages/about.md

 Hi there!
 I'm Jerry LI, welcome to my personal website.
 In here, you can discover something about me.

 I am currently an undergraduate student in South China University of Technology.
 I have visited <a href='https://www.lmh.ox.ac.uk/prospective-students/lmh-summer-programmes'>Lady Margaret's Hall, University of Oxford</a> during the summer 2023 and participated in the <a href='https://www.instagram.com/lmhsummerprogrammes?igsh=MTV0ZWM0NHhzdjZpbw=='>AI programme</a>.
-With great honor, I appeared in the <a href='https://youtu.be/MYwZTulZPLA'>official video</a> posted by LMH.
+With great pleasure, I appeared in the <a href='https://youtu.be/MYwZTulZPLA'>official video</a> posted by LMH.

 My current research projects include Beamforming techniques, Large Language Model related works.
 My interests include Computer Vision, Multi-Modaling, Large Language Models.

 Currently, my latest paper is available on ArXiv.
 Check out <a href='https://arxiv.org/abs/2403.17411'>PCToolkit: A Unified Plug-and-Play Prompt Compression Toolkit of Large Language Models</a>.

 <a href='http://www2.scut.edu.cn/cs/2017/0629/c22284a328094/page.htm'>Prof. XU</a> is my tutor for Bachelor's degree and will be my tutor during Ph.D.

-**Acknowledgement** Special thanks to <a href='http://www2.scut.edu.cn/cs/2017/0629/c22284a328084/page.htm'>Prof. YU</a> who supported me when I firstly started my research.

 ---